Kezyma/Root-Builder/readme.md

 	- If it's a new file, it will be copied to Mod Organizer's overwrite folder.
 - Data for the current build is updated to include references to any files that were copied to the overwrite folder and any changed hashes are updated.

-Please note, if you run a sync that copies files to overwrite and then you move them to a mod, you must run build again or RootBuilder will think they are still in the overwrite folder and may copy them back there on the next sync or clear.
+Please note, if you run a sync that copies files to overwrite and then you move them to a mod, you must run build again or Root Builder will think they are still in the overwrite folder and may copy them back there on the next sync or clear.

 #### Clear
 When a clear runs, the following happens;